optimatika/ojAlgo-extensions/ojAlgo-commons-math3/README.md

 # ojAlgo Apache Commons Math integration

 Contains classes to convert between ojAlgo and Apache matrix implementations.
-In particular Apache's matrix instanes can have  their elements supplied directly to ojAlg's matrix decompositions internal storage with allocating intermediate memory. ojAlgo matrix decompositions are typcally better performant.
+In particular Apache's matrix instanes can have  their elements supplied directly to ojAlg's matrix decompositions internal storage without allocating intermediate memory. ojAlgo matrix decompositions are typcally better performant.

 ## Use the Apache Commons Math LP solver from ojAlgo